logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 ### Drill-downs

-Investigate events using drill-down links that direct you to the relevant dashboard.
+Investigate events using drilldown links that direct you to the relevant dashboard.

-Benefit from an extensive, fully configured SIEM that will save your team the effort of configuring hundreds of alerts and dashboards.

-Each integration includes a set of pre-configured security rules and dashboards that can form the basis of your security operations.
-You can make additional changes to any existing rules, dashboards, and reports to further expand on them.

 ### Reports and Compliance

-Send periodical reports to help comply with regulatory standards such as PCI and GDPR requirements.
+Send periodical reports to help comply with regulatory standards inlcuding PCI and GDPR.
 You can schedule reports to auto-generate for audit and oversight purposes.

 ### Dedicated support from security experts